 Custodial parents who intend on moving out of state must first petition the court to modify the terms of their existing child custody agreement.
 Failure to do so will result in a contempt order, creating additional legal complications that may affect custody arrangements.
-At Schlesinger & Strauss, LLC, we work closely with custodial and non-custodial parents in matters related to parental relocations and post-divorce modifications.
+Our Lake county Illinois child custody and parental relocation lawyers at Schlesinger, Strauss & Hoyt LLC, work closely with the custodial and non-custodial parents in matters related to parental relocations and post-divorce modifications.
 Since the court will consider what is in the best interest of a child, information and documentation involving the financial impact of a move, proximity to extended family members, schools, extra-curricular activities, and a new parenting plan will have to be considered.
 If the court believes relocation is not in the best interests of a child, it will not approve the proposed child custody modification.

-If you are the custodial or non-custodial parent and need information on what your rights and obligations are in regard to child custody and parental relocations, contact Libertyville child custody modification attorneys at Schlesinger & Strauss, LLC, today.
+If you are the custodial or non-custodial parent and need information on what your rights and obligations are in regard to child custody and parental relocations, contact Libertyville child custody modification attorneys at Schlesinger, Strauss & Hoyt LLC, today.

 Considering a Parental Relocation and the Best Interests of a Child